sftcd/tinfoil/README.md

 proposals, one could argue (and I would) that the reason TLS is widely used is, in significant part, because TLS is not broken.

-1. In 2014, the Internet Architecture Board issued a [statement](https://www.iab.org/2014/11/14/iab-statement-on-internet-confidentiality/) to the effect that "Internet depended on users having confidence that the network would protect their private information" and that we should "make encryption the norm for Internet traffic."
+1. <id ="iabst" name="iabst"/>In 2014, the Internet Architecture Board issued a [statement](https://www.iab.org/2014/11/14/iab-statement-on-internet-confidentiality/)
+to the effect that "Internet depended on users having confidence that the network would protect their private information" and that we should "make encryption the norm for Internet traffic."